text-gen/text-gen.com/_pages/index.md

 > [!note] What is Text-Generator ?
 > [[Text Generator]] is an open-source **AI Assistant Tool** that brings the power of [[Generative Artificial Intelligence]] to the power of  knowledge creation and organization in [[Obsidian]].
 >  For example, use [[Text Generator]] to generate ideas, attractive titles, summaries, outlines, and whole paragraphs based on your **knowledge database**.
-Check the full list of Text Generator features in [[Text Generator Features]].
+Check the full list of Text Generator features in [[4- Text Generator Features]].
 >
 >  *The possibilities are endless!*